 There’s also a possible link between reinfection and staying with the same sexual partner before and after treatment.
 Research has shown that infection was two to three times more likely to come back for cisgender women with ongoing cis male partners.
 For sex between people with vulvas, BV has also been associated with new partners, having a partner with BV, and receptive oral sex.

-6. Your hormone levels are in flux.
+6. Your hormone levels are in flux

-Shifts in hormone levels can affect the vaginal microbiome—and in some cases, make it more susceptible to infection
+Shifts in hormone levels can affect the vaginal microbiome — and in some cases, make it more susceptible to infection.

-On the other hand, glycogen is also food for yeast cells, so estrogen levels that are higher than normal can encourage Candida to multiply—bringing on a yeast infection.
+On the other hand, glycogen is also food for yeast cells, so estrogen levels that are higher than normal can encourage Candida to multiply — bringing on a yeast infection.

-That’s right — not enough estrogen could create an opportunity for BV, while too much estrogen could encourage a yeast infection (we really can’t win…!)
+That’s right: not enough estrogen could create an opportunity for BV, while too much estrogen could encourage a yeast infection (we really can’t win.)

 As our hormones change throughout the month, as well as when we get pregnant, give birth, and go through menopause, the risk of bacterial or yeast infections change.
-This also happens when switching birth controls or dealing with a hormonal condition or imbalance.
+This also happens when switching birth control or dealing with a hormonal condition or imbalance.
 If you are managing consistent or recurring hormonal changes, vaginal issues may follow suit.

 This is just the tip of the iceberg regarding all the ways hormones can influence the microbiome but you can read more about this relationship here.

-7. You’re going through menopause.
+7. You’re going through menopause

 A lack of estrogen can also cause atrophy or thinning of the vaginal tissue which can impact the physical structure of the reproductive system, leading to an increased risk of UTIs.
 When the vaginal environment is disrupted in this way, it opens the door for bacteria such as E. coli to colonize and travel up into the urethra, causing infection.
 Sometimes, the bacteria hang around in the vaginal microbiome and travel upwards now and again, potentially leading to recurrent bladder infections.